kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 1. Switch to the `orders-service` Namespace, and go to **Configuration** > **Addons** in the left navigation panel.
 2. Select **Add New Configuration**.
 3. Once the new box opens up, enter `github.com/sap/xf-addons/addons/index.yaml` in the **Urls** field.
-The addon name is automatically generated.
+Change the addon name to `xf-mocks`.

    > **NOTE:** The `index.yaml` file is a manifest for APIs of SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud applications.